snowdrop/spring-boot-quickstart-istio/README.md

   .
 The distro of istio contains the `istioctl` client but also the yaml resources files to be used to install it on OpenShift
 2. Next, deploy the istio platform on Minishift using this [ansible playbook](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#deploy-istio-on-openshift)

-3. Create a new Openshift namespace `demo-istio`.
-Add to the `default` serviceaccount user, used to authenticate the pod with Openshift, the `privileged` security constraint.
+3. Create a new OpenShift namespace `demo-istio`.
+Add the `privileged` security constraint to the `default` service account user used to authenticate the pod with OpenShift.

 ```bash
 oc new-project demo-istio